What Causes Excess Testosterone in Females?

 Acne is caused by excessive production of sebum or natural oils due to over activity of the sebaceous glands.
 The pores which bring the oils to the skin’s surface get blocked by dead cells and thickened skin.
 When sebum is trapped within, bacteria called propionobacterium multiplies, which leads to acne.
 Overactivity of the sebaceous glands can occur due to excessive testosterone.
 Acne doesn’t only occur on the face, but often also on the neck, chest, back and upper arms.

-Excess testosterone can lead to a change in your voice making it deeper like a male’s.
+Excess testosterone can lead to a change in your voice making it deeper.

-Just like a male, a female can develop more muscles if there is too much of testosterone.
+Just like men, women can develop more muscles if there is too much of testosterone.

 Irregular Menstruation and Sub-fertility

-For regular periods there should be a balance between estrogen and progesterone which are female hormones.
+For regular periods to occur, there should be a balance between estrogen and progesterone, which are female hormones.
 If there is excess testosterone in a woman’s system, this balance will be lost.
-So menstruation will be irregular or there will be no menstruation at all (amenorrhea).
-Hormonal imbalance will lead to a dysfunction of the ovaries in females.
+So the menstruation will be irregular or there will be no menstruation at all (amenorrhea).
+The hormonal imbalance will lead to a dysfunction of the ovaries in females.
 Ovaries produce ova (eggs) monthly as part of the reproductive cycle.
-When the ovaries do not function well, ova are not made, making the female infertile.
+When the ovaries do not function well, the ovulation does not take place regularly or at all, which can make it more difficult to conceive.

 Decreasing Size of Breast

-When the hormonal balance is lost, a female will experience that her breasts are getting smaller.
+When the hormonal balance is lost, women can experience that their breasts are getting smaller.

 Mood Changes and Poor Libido

-When testosterone levels exceed the action of estrogen, a female can experience these symptoms.
+When testosterone levels exceed the action of estrogen, a woman can experience symptoms such as a poor sex drive (libido) or mood changes.

 Obesity and Weight Gain